 Their color ranges from light green and brown to dark gray or black, with dark diamond markings on their back.

 Their diet consists primarily of rodents that hunt down by moving across the ground using sidewinding movements or climbing into bushes and other low vegetation.

 The pygmy rattlesnake is related to the more well-known diamondback and can be found in Florida, North Carolina, South Carolina, Texas, and Oklahoma.

-As their name suggests they are small snakes with a slender body that grows to about two feet.
-Their coloration is usually brown or gray and they have black spots on their back that resemble ovals with regular edges.
+As their name suggests, they are small snakes with slender bodies that grow to about two feet.
+Their coloration is usually brown or gray, and they have black spots on their back that resemble ovals with regular edges.

-The pygmy rattlesnake is unable to produce much venom and it doesnt contain any neurotoxins.
+The pygmy rattlesnake cannot produce much venom, and it doesn’t contain any neurotoxins.
 However, a bite would cause pain for several days.

 Along with the massasauga, pygmy rattlesnakes have nine large scales on top of their heads rather than many small ones.